jpsank/isEven/README.md

 My version of an isEven function using Goldbach's conjecture and the laws of arithmetic on even and odd integers

 ## About
-Checks for even using Goldbach's conjecture, which states that every even integer greater than 2 can be represented as a sum of two prime numbers.
+Checks for even using [Goldbach's conjecture](https://en.wikipedia.org/wiki/Goldbach%27s_conjecture), which states that every even integer greater than 2 can be expressed as the sum of two primes.

 Also uses the laws of addition and subtraction on even and odd numbers:
  - even ± even = even
  - even ± odd = odd
  - odd ± odd = even